All Episodes

 Women want nothing to do with it.

-People of color want nothing to do with the Republican Party because it's perceived to be a party of uh culture warriors.
+People of color want nothing to do with the Republican Party because it's perceived to be a party of culture warriors.

 It's all about the culture war.

-That's that's a shrinking base.
+That's a shrinking base.

 You're younger than me, man.